 Next, the lessee should remeasure the lease liability based on the revised lease payments in the modified contract using the discount rate as of the effective date of the partial termination.
 The effective date of the partial termination modification is the date in which both lessor and lessee agree to the modified terms.

 Remeasuring the right-of-use asset

-The lease asset is then reduced on a basis proportionate to the partial termination of the lease (ASC 842-10-25-13).
-Determining the value of the ROU asset after a lease is partially terminated can be a bit trickier.
-The reduction to the ROU asset can either be interpreted as the proportionate change in the lease liability OR the proportionate change in the remaining ROU asset.
-Additionally, the difference between the reduction in the liability and proportionate change in the ROU asset will be recognized as a gain or loss.
-(ASC 842 offers Example 18 – Modification That Decreases the Scope of a Lease to demonstrate these two approaches to lease modification for partial terminations.)
+Determining the value of the ROU asset after a lease is partially terminated is a bit trickier, since the lease asset is reduced on a basis proportionate to the partial termination of the lease.
+Under ASC 842, the reduction to the ROU asset can either be interpreted as the proportionate change in the lease liability OR the proportionate change in the remaining ROU asset.
+Under either approach, the difference between the reduction in the liability and proportionate change in the ROU asset will be recognized as a gain or loss (ASC 842-10-25-13).
+ASC 842 offers Example 18 – Modification That Decreases the Scope of a Lease to demonstrate these two approaches to lease modification for partial terminations.

 Partial termination accounting with example

 To illustrate the two methods for remeasuring the ROU asset of a partially terminated lease, let’s walk through an example of an operating lease partial termination.

 Assume a private company, Company L, enters into an operating lease agreement commencing on January 1, 2020 – the date the company plans to early adopt the new lease accounting standard.
 The agreement states that Company L will lease five floors of a building for office space at $6,000,000 per year increasing by 3% over a period of 10 years.
 Company L has determined it will use its incremental borrowing rate on January 1, 2020, to value this arrangement.

 See Incremental Borrowing Rate for IFRS 16, ASC 842, and GASB 87 for further information on the selection of the discount rate for use in your lease arrangement.